Arctic Research Plan 2022-2026

 Approval to begin plan development process and secure resources

 First Federal Register request for input, April 3–August 2

 Workshop to develop priority research areas and foundational activities

 3 Current Step: Drafting

 October 2020 to January 2021

-principal approve plan framework, policy drivers, and priority research areas
+Principals approve plan framework, including policy drivers, priority areas, and foundational activities

 Federal drafting teams write chapters & supplementary material, informed by input received from the public

 Gather input on draft plan, including through Federal Register Notice

 Frequently Asked Questions (Last updated December 10, 2020)